Privacy Policy

 Depending on the circumstances, you may have rights under UK GDPR including access, rectification, erasure, restriction, portability, and objection.

 If you are a guest, the event host is typically the best first point of contact for requests relating to your invitation and RSVP data.
-You can also contact us using the details above and we will help route your request appropriately.
+You can also contact us at contact@invi.to and we will help route your request appropriately.
+We aim to respond within one month of receiving a valid request, in line with UK GDPR.

 Complaints